rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

+!!! note

+    SADU is here only for demonstration purposes and not mandatory required

 I have used two different ways of declaring dependencies here.
 Both are valid.
 You can either declare them as one string or as three separate strings.